 - 2. Stray light exists for Visible and Near IR (VNIR) bands approximately one hour before and after satellite local midnight during the eclipse season before the vernal (spring) equinox and after the autumnal (fall) equinox, and may exist in other days of the year.
 Effects include: - a.
 Significant stray light for Channels 1-6 (VNIR) approximately one hour before and after satellite local midnight for approximately forty days before and after the vernal (spring) and autumnal (fall) equinox, and may exist in other days of the year. - b.
 Stray light for Channel 7 approximately one hour before and after satellite local midnight for approximately forty days before and after the vernal (spring) and autumnal (fall) equinox within the Zone of Reduced Data Quality (ZRDQ). - 3.
-Two channels are brighter than commonly accepted values by more than 5% (the accuracy requirement): - a.
-Channel 2 (0.64 μm) radiances are approximately 8.9% brighter. - b.
-Channel 5 (1.61 μ m) radiances are approximately 5.5% brighter. - 4.
-Channel 3 (0.86 μ m) radiance may vary slowly by up to 5%.
+Channel 2 (0.64 μ m) radiances are approximately 8.9% brighter than commonly accepted values and more than 5% (the accuracy requirement). - i.
+UPDATE November 2019: This was traced to an error in pre-launch calibration and was corrected with the solar cal.
+LUT update on 04/27/2019 at 1540 UTC. - 4.
+Channel 3 (0.86 μm) radiance may vary slowly by up to 5%.
 For example, an object with reflectance of 80% may appear as 78% at one time and 82% some months later.
-This may also happen to Channels 2 & 1 (0.64 μ m & 0.47 μ m) but to a much lesser degree (~1%). - 5.
-Striping can be seen in ABI Channels 5 (1.61 μm) and 8, 9, 10 (water vapor), 12 (9.61 μm) and 16 (13.3 μm). - 6.
-Bias for many VNIR channels seems negatively correlated with scene radiance, i.e., the darker the scene, the more likely that the ABI radiances have positive bias, and vice versa. - Channel 1 (0.47 μm) radiances may be higher on the west end than on the east end by up to 1%.
-For example, an object with reflectance of 80% may appear as 80.4% on an extreme west location and 79.6% on an extreme east position.
+This may also happen to Channels 2 & 1 (0.64 μm & 0.47 μm) but to a much lesser degree (~1%).